aws-amplify/docs/docs/lib/auth/fragments/flutter/signin_web_ui/20_platform_specific_setup.md

   ```

 ## iOS Platform Setup
-Add the following entry to the URL scheme in the `Info.plist` file in your app's `iOS` directory, replacing `myapp` with whatever value you used for your redirect URI prefix:
+Add the following entry to the URL scheme in the `Info.plist` file in your app's `ios` directory.
+Replace `myapp` with the "redirect signin URI" you provided to the CLI:

 ```xml
  <plist version="1.0">